ChaudhariMohit14/straight-sock-6982/README.md

 ## How to Use
 1. Launch the NewsGlobe application.
-2. On the login screen, enter your credentials based on your assigned role:
+2. On the login screen, enter your credentials based on your assigned role: <br>
    -Administrator: Enter your administrator username (admin) and password (admin)
    -Journalist: Enter your journalist username (journalist) and password (12345)
    -Reader: Enter your reader username and password which you entered during signup